 It is necessary to have some route to make bid adjustments, subject essential for those who decide to use a bid strategy with manual CPC.
 Therefore, we must be attentive to the first days after the launch of the campaigns to detect if we are acquiring the right impression share.
 Since we must modify the bids depending on the percentage in absolute positions that we want to have.

 When we have correctly adjusted the CPC to place ourselves in the position with the highest number of conversions at the lowest possible cost.
-There are also other bidding strategies at the campaign level such as maximizing clicks, improved CPC or Target impression share, among others, which according to the predetermined strategy we could test some of them.
+There are also other bidding strategies at the campaign level such as maximising clicks, improved CPC or Target impression share, among others, which according to the predetermined strategy we could test some of them.

 In our experience in Digital Menta, we recommend manual CPC to enjoy a greater degree of control.
 However, we invite you to try it yourself and draw your own conclusions about whether or not the other campaign settings are effective at campaign level.